VirtIO-net Emulated Devices

 en3f0pf0sf1001.

-Since the controller provides hardware resources and acknowledges (ACKs) the request from the host's VirtIO driver, it is mandatory to reboot the host OS first and the DPU second.
+Since the controller provides hardware resources and acknowledges (ACKs) the request from the host's virtio driver, it is mandatory to reboot the host OS first and the DPU second.
+This also applies to reconfiguring a controller from the DPU (e.g., reconfiguring LAG); unloading the virtio-net driver from guest side is recommended.

 SystemD Service